• Account

 If you’re finding yourself in debt, without work, or needing to make some cash within the next 60-90 days, then freelancing is absolutely the better way to go.

 I’ve seen people make $4,000 in their first month within the Location Rebel community through freelance writing.
-For more on that, check out this post.
+But that’s the exception rather than the rule.

 Verdict: Need money quickly?
 Go the freelancing route.
 Not necessarily hurting for money?
 Continue on.